kebuhcah/sveltekit-website/src/lib/posts/languages/amharic-arabic-hebrew-parallels.md

 ## Intro

 I've been studying various dialects of Arabic on-and-off for about 15 years now, and modern Hebrew for around 10.
-More recently, I've taken a few stabs at learning other less well-known Semitic languages like Aramaic (mainly Syriac) and the various languages of Ethiopia - mainly Amharic but also a little Ge'ez and a tiny amount of Tigrinya.
+More recently, I've taken a few stabs at learning other less widely studied Semitic languages like <a href="https://medium.com/sunlanguagetheories/dabbling-diary-aramaic-the-first-world-language-f7477e014bdf" target="_blank">Aramaic</a> and various languages of Ethiopia\* - mostly Amharic but also a little Ge'ez and a tiny amount of Tigrinya.

 I'm still far from conversational in Amharic, but at this point I am able to read the alphabet quite well and have a good grasp of the grammar.
 Since Amharic is much less studied than either Arabic or Hebrew, I've occasionally been asked to explain just how similar it really is to its more famous relatives.
 This post is basically a cheat-sheet for the next time I'm in that situation.